saamerm/Bing-search-rank-tracker/README.md

 Now that we tested that `rank.py` works fine, we will create a shell script that will run our python script.

 We create a new `.sh` file and add the terminal commands we ran before.
 Since we are running everything out of a keyword.xls file to make everything easier, we can call the script with the URL we want and the device we want to check in our `rank.sh` file.
 So forget about adding multiple lines and sleep times.
-I included the sleep times on the script and they do random number between 1,10 so that Google wont catch us.
+I included the sleep times on the script and they do random number between 1,10 so that Bing wont catch us.
 So the only thing we need to have is the following:

 ```shell
 #! /bin/bash